-400 official outreach partners and countless others are using UNNATURAL CAUSES and its companion tools to bring these issues out of the shadows of academic journals and into the public arena in a growing grassroots effort.
+Over 400 outreach partners and countless others are using UNNATURAL CAUSES and its companion tools to bring these issues out of the shadows of academic journals and into the public arena in a growing grassroots effort.
 To date, they have convened more than 12,000 community dialogues, policy forums, trainings, town hall meetings, and other events based around the series.

 UNNATURAL CAUSES reveals that an African-American child in some poor neighborhoods can expect to live 15 years less than a white child in a wealthy neighborhood just a few miles away, and that the rest of Americans fall somewhere in-between.
-The biggest killers are not violence or drugs but rather lifelong chronic stress and deprivation that "weather" the body prematurely and manifest in chronic diseases and, too often, early death.
-Furthermore, the country's alarming socioeconomic and racial health gaps have actually widened since the early 1980s, paralleling the country's growing economic inequality since then.
+The big killers are not violence, drugs or HIV/AIDS, but rather lifelong chronic stress and deprivation that "weather" the body prematurely and manifest in chronic diseases and, too often, early death.
+Furthermore, the country's alarming socioeconomic and racial health gaps have actually been widening since the early 1980s, paralleling the country's growing economic inequality.
 As a nation, we are falling further and further behind other countries in health indicators.
 In 1980, the U.S. was ranked 14th in life expectancy.
-By 2008, 29th; Costa Ricans live longer than we do.
-Per capita, Cyprus, Cuba and Slovenia lose fewer infants in their first year of life.
+By 2008, 29th.
+Costa Ricans live longer than we do.
+Per capita, Cyprus loses fewer infants in their first year of life.

 The following examples provide just a sample of how UNNATURAL CAUSES is helping to reframe the national debate over health.
-These actors are building public understanding, organizing cross-sectoral coalitions, and working to put health in all policies.
-As Harvard health sociologist David Williams says in the series: "Housing policy is health policy.
+These actors are building understanding and looking at ways to put into practice a new approach to health that embodies the words of Harvard's Dr. David Williams, interviewed in the series: "Housing policy is health policy.
 Educational policy is health policy.
 Anti-violence policy is health policy.
 Neighborhood improvement policies are health policies.
 Everything that we can do to improve the quality of life of individuals in our society has an impact on their health and is a health policy."